Youth Power Partner Award

 The California Endowment (TCE) Youth Awards were created to celebrate the long-standing efforts and achievements of youth leaders and youth-allied non-profit organizations that are advancing health and racial equity.
 These California youth inspire their peers and communities while embodying the values of The California Endowment.

 Great news!
-The 2022 TCE Youth Awards is scheduled to take place in-person in Oakland, CA. We will celebrate the leadership of youth from throughout California who are advancing health and racial equity in their communities and take all precautions in place for COVID-19.
+The 2024 Youth Awards will be in Los Angeles at the California Endowment on July 27, 2024.
+We will celebrate the leadership of youth from throughout California who are advancing health and racial equity in their communities and take all precautions in place for COVID-19.

 The three TCE Youth Award categories were created to honor the achievements that young individuals and non-profits have made in the journey toward better health for their local communities and, in some cases, across the state.